> Data Recovery for Mac > Solutions about Drive cannot be Found by EaseUS Data Recovery Wizard for Mac

 Case 1: The device is "Not Initialized".

 Generally, Mac OS will show you a pop-up window when you connect the drive with "Not Initialized" issue to your computer.
-Please click "Initialize" in the pop-up window or Disk Utility to initialize the drive, then run EaseUS Data Recovery Wizard for Mac to scan the drive.
-The Initialization only re-allocate the disk so it can be reformatted.
-The data is still recoverable after you initialize the disk.
+Please make sure the drive is still recognized by Disk Utility, then run EaseUS Data Recovery for Mac and select the entire hard disk to search lost files.

 Case 2: The device is "Grey Out".